-|Up to £100||Up to £100 can be claimed from any authorised retailer once they have scanned your ticket to validate your prize.
-You'll hear a 'win sound' play and be given a win receipt which will tell you exactly the value of your prize.|
+|Up to £100||Take your ticket to any authorised retailer and have it scanned by a member of staff.
+Successful entries produce a 'win sound' and a receipt will be produced which will tell you the value of your prize.|

-|£101 - £500||Some retailers can pay out prizes of up to £500 in cash at their discretion, but they are not obliged to do so.
-If a retailer cannot pay out your prize you can either return at an agreed time, go to another retailer or visit a designated National Lottery Post Office.
+|£101 - £500||Some retailers can pay out amounts of up to £500 in cash at their discretion, but they are not obliged to do so.
+If a retailer cannot pay you can either return at an agreed time, go to another retailer or visit a designated National Lottery Post Office.
 However, if the retailer has already validated your ticket, you will have to return to the same establishment when they have the funds available.|

-|£501 - £50,000||Winnings of up to £50,000 can be claimed from any designated National Lottery Post Office or a prize payout centre upon presentation of your ticket.
-You will need to complete a claim form and will receive your winnings by cheque, although Post Offices can issue up to £500 in cash out of any prize won.Any prize of up to £50,000 can also be claimed by post.
-Players are advised to put their name and address on the back of the ticket and must complete a claim form for prizes over £500.
+|£501 - £50,000||Visit a National Lottery Post Office or a regional payout centre and complete a claim form.
+Winnings will be paid by cheque, although Post Offices can issue up to £500 in cash out of any prize won.Any winnings of up to £50,000 can also be redeemed by post.
+Players must write their name and address on the back of their ticket and complete a claim form for prizes over £5,000.
 The postal address is: The National Lottery, Accounts Department, PO Box 287, Watford, WD18 9TT.|

 |£50,001 and over||Contact the National Lottery directly by ringing 0333 234 50 50.
 Upon completing a claim form and presenting a valid form on identification, prizes can be received at an agreed location.|